The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

 Throughout this paper, when we talk of a \bfind{defect extension $(L|K,v)$ of prime degree}, we will always tacitly assume that it is a unibranched extension.
 Then it follows from (\ref{feuniq}) that $[L:K]=p=\chara Kv$ and that $(vL:vK)=1=[Lv:Kv]$; the latter means that $(L|K,v)$ is an \bfind{immediate extension}, i.e., the canonical embeddings $vK\hookrightarrow vL$ and $Kv\hookrightarrow Lv$ are onto.

 Via ramification theory, the study of defect extensions can be reduced to the study of purely inseparable extensions and of Galois extensions of degree $p=\chara Kv$.
-To this end, we fix an extension of $v$ from $K$ to its algebraic closure $\tilde{K}$ of $K$.
+To this end, we fix an extension of $v$ from $K$ to its algebraic closure $\tilde{K}$.
 We denote the separable-algbraic closure of $K$ by $K\sep$.
 The \bfind{absolute ramification field of $(K,v)$} (with respect to the chosen extension of $v$), denoted by $(K^r,v)$, is the ramification field of the normal extension $(K\sep|K,v)$.
-If $(K(a)|K,v)$ is a defect extension, then $(K^r(a)|K^r,v)$ is a defect extension with the same defect (see Proposition~\ref{K(a)K^r(a)}).
+If $a\in\tilde{K}$ such that $(K(a)|K,v)$ is a defect extension, then $(K^r(a)|K^r,v)$ is a defect extension with the same defect (see Proposition~\ref{K(a)K^r(a)}).
 On the other hand, $K\sep|K^r$ is a $p$-extension, so $K^r(a)|K^r$ is a tower of purely inseparable extensions and Galois extensions of degree $p$.

 Galois defect extensions of degree $p$ of valued fields of characteristic $p>0$ (valued fields of \bfind{equal characteristic}) have been classified by the first author in \cite{[Ku6]}.
 There the extension is said to have \bfind{dependent} defect if it is related to a purely inseparable defect extension of degree $p$ in a way that we will explain in Section~\ref{sectASde}, and to have \bfind{independent} defect otherwise.
-Note that the condition for the defect to be dependent implies that the purely inseparable defect extension does not lie in the completion of $(K,v)$, hence if $(K,v)$ lies dense in its perfect hull, then it cannot have Galois defect extensions of prime degree with dependent defect.
+Note that the condition for the defect to be dependent implies that the purely inseparable defect extension does not lie in the completion of $(K,v)$, hence if $(K,v)$ lies dense in its perfect hull (with respect to the topology induced by the valuation), then it cannot have Galois defect extensions of prime degree with dependent defect.

 The classification of defect extensions is important because work by M.~Temkin (see e.g.\ \cite{[Te]}) and by the first author indicates that dependent defect appears to be more harmful to the above cited problems than independent defect.
-In the paper \cite{[CP]}, S.~D.~Cutkosky and O.~Piltant give an example of an extension of valued function fields consisting of a tower of two Galois defect extensions of prime degree where strong monomialization fails.
-As the valuation on these extensions is defined by use of generating sequences, it is hard to determine whether they have dependent or independent defect.
-However, work of Cutkosky, L.~Ghezzi and S.~ElHitti shows that both of them have dependent defect (see e.g.\ \cite{[EG]}); this again lends credibility to the hypothesis that dependent defect is the more harmful one.
+Also results in the present paper point in this direction; see the discussion in Remark~\ref{roughly}.